grant/talks/README.md

 - **Event:** GDG Austin
 - Still coordinating via meetup.com

+## 10.22.2018 – Intro into Git and Google Cloud
+Event: UBC Tech Talk

 ## 10.21.2018 – Automate G Suite with APIs and Apps Script
 - **Event:** GDG Vancouver
 - **Description (<100 words):** Learn how to increase the power of your favorite Google apps — like Calendar, Docs, Drive, Gmail, Sheets, and Slides – with JavaScript in Google Cloud.